emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 D, p_value = st.kstest(distribution_data, distribution_name)
 {% endhighlight %}

-After we identify type of distribution, the following Python code provide parameters for the distribution.
+After we identify the type of distribution, we use the following Python code to calculate distribution parameters.

 {% highlight python %}
 import scipy.stats as st